-- Pour pastry cream in sieve over large bowl to remove any lumps.
-Press pastry cream through sieve with the back of a spoon.
+- Pour pastry cream through sieve over a bowl to remove any lumps.

 - Whip heavy cream to soft peaks.
 Slowly add powdered sugar and vanilla and continue whipping to stiff peaks.

-- To one cup of pastry cream, add one cup of toasted coconut and coconut extract (if using) and stir to combine.
+- Add one cup of toasted coconut and coconut extract (if using) to the remaining one cup of chilled pastry cream and stir to combine.
 Gently fold in half of the whipped cream.
-With offset spatula, spread this mixture on top of bottom layer.
+With an offset spatula, spread this mixture on top of bottom layer.

 - Pipe or spread remaining whipped cream on top of pie and sprinkle with the rest of the toasted coconut.

-If you love coconut, you really should get in the kitchen now and make this pie!
-It’ll fast become your new favorite🥧
+If you love coconut, or someone you know loves coconut, you should get in the kitchen now and make this pie.
+It’ll fast become your new favorite!